AdamSalyers/Music-Library/README.md

 THIS IS NOT COMPLETE
 (ONGOING) A music library, similar to a primitive Spotify or Apple Music.
 Stores the library in a Trie, allows for the addition of playlists, and queues.
-Currently only the Trie and part of the music library is implemented.
-By Monday April 22nd the entire library will be implemented.
+All sections for the structure and some functions are implemented.
+Still need the MP3 processing files.